 EP253 proposed to add the existing component OrderAggregationGrp to the ExecutionReport(35=8) message.
 This is not possible as the existing component contains fields that are already part of the ExecutionReport(35=8) message, e.g. OrderID(37).
 The original proposal to extend OrderAggregationGrp with new fields OrderTime(2836) and OrderOriginationFirmID(2835) is to be rescinded.

-This document proposes a generic component RelatedOrderGrp (similar to the existing repeating groups RelatedTradeGrp and RelatedPositionGrp) that allows to link any number of related orders to an ExecutionReport(35=8) message.
+This document proposes a generic component RelatedOrderGrp (similar to the existing repeating groups RelatedTradeGrp and RelatedPositionGrp) that allows to link any number of related orders to the order of an ExecutionReport(35=8) message.
 It should contain the following information for each order:

 Identifier: RelatedOrderID(TBD)